exasol/row-level-security/doc/system_requirements.md

 #### Only Accessible Rows Contribute to Aggregate Functions
 `req~only-accessible-rows-contribute-to-aggregate-functions~1`

-If row access is controlled by RCLS and a user invokes an aggregate function, then only the rows accessible to that user contributed to the result of the aggregate function.
+If row access is controlled by RLS and a user invokes an aggregate function, then only the rows accessible to that user contributed to the result of the aggregate function.

 Rationale: